How International Student Insurance Works in the USA

 Tip #3 - recommendations for using insurance:

-File a claim if needed – this just means you document the injury or illness and may be required by the insurance company depending on the type of accident or occurrence.
+File a claim if needed – this just means students document the injury or illness with paperwork.
+This may or may not be required before treatment is given.
+It's important to ask for the instructions to file an insurance claim when you arrive to start school.
+It may be required by the insurance company depending on the type of accident or occurrence.

 Print your insurance identification (ID) cards and carry with you at all times.